 How the Metaverse will Change the Media & Entertainment Industry

-On 15 November, I delivered a keynote on the metaverse at the Global Media Congress in Abu Dhabi.
+On 15 November, as a futurist keynote speaker, I delivered a keynote on the metaverse at the Global Media Congress in Abu Dhabi.
 The congress brought together journalists, tech firms, content creators, digital marketing professionals, streaming giants, entertainment executives, regulators and key media stakeholders to talk about the future of media.